 One of the best things about Microsoft is that they are trying to make a stronger security system for their OS.
 The new Tamper Protection is set to add more key features in securing our data.
 Tamper Protection is a new setting available in the Windows Security app which provides additional protections against changes to key security features, including limiting changes that are not made directly through the app.

-Tamper Protection in Windows Security
+What is Tamper Protection in Windows 10

 If you are a home user, you can toggle the setting from the Virus & threat protection settings area in the Windows Security app.

 When it comes to simple home users, you can connect the setting in your app right from your Virus and Threat tab.
 If you are a corporate user, you can use the Intune management to manage the security settings centrally.
 This feature will be enabled by default for all home users.
 For enterprise customers, it will be opt-in.

 The full end to end functionality of this security feature is still being worked on.
 But, you can find a setting on the current Windows 10, Windows Defender Anti-Virus.